Romanian Air Force: Euro-NATO Joint Jet Pilot Training

+2019–2020 mission to Mali

+From October 2019 to November 2020, the Carpathian Pumas detachment of the 572nd Helicopter Squadron was deployed to Mali as part of MINUSMA.
+The detachment consisted of four IAR 330L helicopters and 120 personnel deployed on two rotations which took part in MEDEVAC, CASEVAC, troop and materiel transport, air patrol, and reconnaissance missions.
+By the end of the mission to Mali, the detachment flew over 380 missions, of which approximately 100 transport missions, 200 reconnaissance missions, and 18 medical missions during which more than 40 patients were evacuated.
+It operated in the UN sectors in the Mopti and Kidal regions.

+One IAR 330 was damaged in August 2020.
+It was located at the Douentza base when the helicopter was overturned by a storm.
+No injuries occurred as a result of the accident.

 Structure

 Air Force General Staff

 The Romanian Air Force General Staff represents the military concept-developing, command and executive structure providing Air Forces peacetime, crisis and wartime leadership in order to reach, maintain and increase, as required, the operational level of the military subordinated structures so that to be able to operate under authorized commands responsible for military operations planning and conduct.

-Generate, mobilize, structure, equip, operationalize and regenerate the required forces, provide the logistic support necessary to conduct military operations and based on higher orders, take over both the Joint Operation Air Component and independent air operations command and control, through the Main Air Operational Center.
+The main task is to generate, mobilize, structure, equip, operationalize and regenerate the required forces, provide the logistic support necessary to conduct military operations and based on higher orders, take over both the Air Component Command and independent air operations command and control, through the Air Operations Centre.
 Starting with 1 July 2010, the Romanian Air Force bases were renamed to Air Flotillas.
 The names were kept until 1 December 2013, when they were changed back to Air Bases.

 Units

 The current structure of the Romanian Air Force is as follows: